Kendrick Lamar – Damn (Album Review)

 Kendrick is 3/3, guys.

 First and foremost, Kendrick’s ability to step outside of the box is unmatched.
 He isn’t afraid to take music to places that others might feel is bizarre, which I think should always be the main focus of an artist.
 Also, Kendrick does a good job of sprinkling in dominant lyrics to remind individuals that he is just as lyrical as he is experimental.
 Kendrick is comfortable in his skin, and it is very apparent when you listen to this album.

 A good album to me is a collection of good songs, but a great one is a complete body of work; this is a complete body of work, and then some!
 The album has a consistent sound to it, as you are treated to the story of this young rap artist that is fighting demons in the public’s eye.
-The album is exactly what you wanted from Kendrick, and might be his best to date.
+The album is exactly what you wanted from Kendrick and might be his best to date.

 BTW, I said Kendrick’s name a damn lot on this post…